 Wine not whine

-With my unabashed love for full bodied reds, sparkling wine and sweet whites our tour guide extraordinaire, Chris Cruz of AMC Tours crafted a specialized tour for us, selecting CedarCreek Estate Winery, Summerhill Pyramid Winery, Sperling Vineyards, Gray Monk Estate Winery and Arrowleaf Cellars for a day of delight.
+With my unabashed love for full-bodied reds, sparkling wine and sweet whites our tour guide extraordinaire, Chris Cruz of AMC Tours crafted a specialised tour for us, selecting CedarCreek Estate Winery, Summerhill Pyramid Winery, Sperling Vineyards, Gray Monk Estate Winery and Arrowleaf Cellars for a day of delight.

-En famille: Finding a tour company that can customize a tour is key if you are bringing kids.
+En famille: Finding a tour company that can customise a tour is vital if you are bringing kids.
 For instance, AMC Tours will put together a family tour for the day, incorporating family fun stops with wineries.
 You may want to put in a stop at a zip-line or Kangaroo Creek Farm to keep things balanced (and whining to a minimum.)
-A good tour company will also be able to tell you which wineries are more kid friendly.
-It’s good to know that at Summerhill and CedarCreek kids can join in on a tour at no charge (the pyramid at Summerhill is especially cool!)
+An excellent tour company will also be able to tell you which wineries are more kid-friendly.
+It’s good to know that at Summerhill, and CedarCreek kids can join in on tour at no charge (the pyramid at Summerhill is especially cool!)
 There is a play area at Arrowleaf, Summerhill and Sperling, and kids can join in on a tasting with juice (when available) at Summerhill, Gray Monk and CedarCreek.
-Some of the other wineries offer kid friendly amenities too, make sure your guide knows that’s what you are looking for!
+Some of the other wineries offer kid-friendly amenities too, make sure your guide knows that’s what you are looking for!

 Walk this way

 Family Matters: The Hotel Zed has only been open in Kelowna for a short time, but has already gained a fun reputation.
-Anytime we told someone where we were staying, we’d be asked if it is as cool as it looks.
+Anytime we told someone where we were staying, they asked if it is as cool as it looks.
 And it is totally as cool as it looks, with its brightly painted hues and funky retro motif.
 We laughed at the instruction sheet of how to use the rotary phone.
 Well, laughed until we stopped and felt very old.
-There are several configurations of room in the Hotel Zed, families may want to look into the bunk beds in one of the family suites.
-You will also want to check out the dress up accessories in the self service mini-disco, or chill with the games in the Ping Pong Lounge.
+There are several configurations of room in the Hotel Zed; families may want to look into the bunk beds in one of the family suites.
+You will also want to check out the dress-up accessories in the self-service mini-disco or chill with the games in the Ping Pong Lounge.

 Kelowna is a great town with so many options!
-You can customize your trip so it is exactly what you are looking for, whether it is a couple’s time to rest and recharge, or a fun family vacay.
+You can customise your trip so it is precisely what you are looking for, whether it is a couple’s time to rest and recharge, or a fun family vacay.